marceljoschko/sveltekit-decapcms/src/content/posts/demo-post.md

 ---
-title: blue
+title: This is a Title2
-description: test
+description: This is a description
 image: /images/demo-image.jpg
 draft: false
-optional: ""
+optional: ''
 ---

 # This is a heading